 The residents of the Sunshine State seem to want to soak up their sunny single days for as long as they can.
 Floridian women marry at a median age of 28.3, and men at a median age of 30.3.

 Everything’s just peachy in Georgia, including their median marriage age, which is right on par with the national trends.
 Women tend to tie the knot at 27.2 years old, while men marry at 29 years old.
-And if your friends have recently tied the knot, be sure you know the 17 Things You Should Never Wear at a Wedding.

 While the average age at first marriage for the women of the Island State is almost spot on the national average at 27.5 years old, the men say “aloha” to the prospect of marrying at an age slightly earlier than average—28.6 years old, to be precise.

 While 24.9 for women and 26.7 for men might seem like fairly early ages for tying the knot, at least compared to the median ages of the other states, there’s one other locale that exhibits slightly younger trends than our friends hailing from the Gem State.

 Women tend to settle down at an average age of 28.4 and men at an age of 30 in the Prairie State, proving that this midwestern state is nothing but practical.

 Couples in Indiana aren’t quite as fast to get to the finish line as their state’s famous race-car drivers, with women getting hitched at age 26.6, and men at 28.4.

 Residents of the Hawkeye State say “I do” a little earlier than the national trends, with the ladies marrying around 26.2 and the men around 28.1.